foxmck1977/AmericansStopSoros/README.md

 > The 16 affected states are:
 Arizona, California, Colorado, DC, Florida, Illinois, Louisiana, Michigan, Missouri, New Jersey, Nevada, Oregon, Pennsylvania, Virginia, Washington, Wisconsin.

+tl;dr: George Soros is loosely involved with a company (Smartmatic) that supplies voting machines for the affected aforementioned 16 states.
+These states are almost all democratic or swing states.

 # What States are in Danger?

 **Total electoral votes in jeporady:**